 -D mapreduce.partition.keypartitioner.options=-k1,1

 In this step, we need to specify which key field to use for partitioning.
-There's no equivalent in sort.
-One critical detail to keep in mind is that, even though treaming uses sort --key option's syntax for mapreduce.partition.keypartitioner.options. sorting will actually be performed.
-It only uses expressions such as -k2,2nr for key extraction the nr flags will be ignored.
+There's no equivalent in Unix sort.
+One critical detail to keep in mind is that, even though Hadoop Streaming uses Unix sort --key option's syntax for mapreduce.partition.keypartitioner.options., no sorting will actually be performed.
+It only uses expressions such as -k2,2nr for key extraction; the nr flags will be ignored.

 In later sections (Partitioning in MRJob), we will discuss in detail how to incorporate sorting into the partitioner by custom partition key construction.